shaiknazaruddin/terraform/README.md

-# terraform to control to jenlins pipeline and ansible playbook
+# terraform to control to jenkins pipeline and ansible playbook